anooptomar1/ARKit-NodeTouchDetection/README.md

 # Usage
 ### Manual setting
- Please add `ARKit-NodeTouchDetection / ARKit-NodeTouchDetection / ARTouchDetectLib /` to the project.
+ Please add `ARKit-NodeTouchDetection / ARKit-NodeTouchDetection / ARTouchDetectLib` to the project.

 ### Part of sample code
 Describe the processing when tapping an object installed in AR space inheriting from TouchableNode. <br>